tofnoob/tofnoob.github.io/weapons/nemesis.md

 In this team:
 1. Fiona is an off field buffer.
 2. Lyria is an off field buffer.
-3. Nemesis is on field healer.
+3. Nemesis is the on field healer.

 ![Team Comp 3](images/nemesis_tc3.png)